Which Merrick Limited Ingredient Dry Recipes Get

-Judging by its ingredients alone, Merrick Limited Ingredient Diet looks like an above-average dry dog food.
+Based on its ingredients alone, Merrick Limited Ingredient Diet looks like an average dry product.

-When you consider the protein-boosting effect of the chickpeas, lentils, peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, potato protein, pea protein and flaxseed, this looks like the profile of a kibble containing just a moderate amount of meat.

-Merrick Limited Ingredient Diet is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Merrick Limited Ingredient Diet offers both grain-inclusive and grain-free dry dog foods that use a moderate amount of named meat meals as their dominant source of animal protein, thus receiving 3.5 stars.

 - Merrick Recalls Multiple Dog Treats (5/23/2018)